strahinja08/strahinja08.github.io/index.md

 ## Guessing Game

-This webpage rcontaints files for the Guessing Game assigmnet.
+This webpage contain files for the Guessing Game assigmnet.